BlueAnt1/puzzle-coding/Sources/PuzzleCoding/Documentation.docc/FieldCoding.md

 ## Details

 The radix is generally 32.
-The algorithm you're implementing will note when the radix is something else.

 ### Set up